 We found a cool historic train depot in Atlanta that was thousands less than other venues we found.
 I was able to get a great price that fit right in our budget.

-Food and Drink: If at all possible, reach out to friends and family to help with the catering.
-We have a pool of people who are offering to bring food, cutting our budget by at least $1,000.
 We are stocking the bar ourselves, so that is another huge savings for us.
-Probably another $1,000.
-We are making 2 signature drinks, and then offering beer, wine, soft drinks or water.
+We are making 2 signature drinks and offering beer, wine, soft drinks or water.
 Much of this we are getting from Sam’s Club.

 What you will need to make the Purple Ombre Painted Mason Jars we made for the tables.
 They are the same jars we made in my post, DIY Ombre Painted Mason Jar Planters Craft: